astronomer/docs/learn/airflow-params.md

 ### TriggerDagRunOperator

-The TriggerDagRunOperators is a core Airflow operator that allows you to kick of a DAG run from within another DAG.
-Two key use cases of the TriggerDagRunOperator are to trigger another DAG and wait for its completion and to be able to trigger another DAG with a specific configuration.
-You can learn more about the TriggerDagRunOperator in the [Cross-DAG dependencies](cross-dag-dependencies.md#triggerdagrunoperator) guide.
+The [TriggerDagRunOperator](cross-dag-dependencies.md#triggerdagrunoperator) is a core Airflow operator that allows you to kick off a DAG run from within another DAG.
+You can use the TriggerDAGRunOperator `conf` param to trigger the dependent DAG with a specific configuration.

-The code below shows a simple DAG `tdro_example_upstream` that uses the TriggerDagRunOperator to trigger the `tdro_example_downstream` DAG while passing a dynamic value for the `upstream_color` param to the downstream DAG via the `conf` parameter.
+The DAG below uses the TriggerDagRunOperator to trigger the `tdro_example_downstream` DAG while passing a dynamic value for the `upstream_color` param via the `conf` parameter.
 The value for `upstream_color` is passed via a [Jinja template](templating.md) pulling the return value of an upstream task via [XCom](airflow-passing-data-between-tasks.md#xcom).

 <CodeBlock language="python">{tdro_example_upstream}</CodeBlock>

-Runs of the `tdro_example_downstream` DAG which are triggered by this upstream DAG will override the default value of the `upstream_color` param with the value passed via the `conf` parameter, which leads to the `print_color` task to print out one of the values `red`, `green`, `blue` or `yellow`.
+Runs of the `tdro_example_downstream` DAG that are triggered by this upstream DAG will override the default value of the `upstream_color` param with the value passed via the `conf` parameter, which leads to the `print_color` task to print out one of the values `red`, `green`, `blue` or `yellow`.

 <CodeBlock language="python">{tdro_example_downstream}</CodeBlock>

-This functionality is one of several ways to pass information between your DAGs.
-Note that you can also use XCom across different DAGs.

-## Define DAG-level params defaults
+## Define DAG-level param defaults

 Default values for DAG-level params can be created by passing them to the `param` parameter of the `@dag` decorator or the `DAG` class in your DAG file.
 You can directly specify a default value or use the `Param` class to define a default value with additional attributes.